 Source: HR Reported data as of August 03, 2017

 This chart describes the expected percentage of people who perform the job of Head Nurse - Obstetrics that make less than that salary.
 For example 50% of the people who perform the job of Head Nurse - Obstetrics are expected to make less than the median.

 Directs nursing service activities for assigned patients in the delivery room and birthing units.
 Delegates responsibilities to auxiliary and obstetrics staff nurses; supervises preparation and maintenance of obstetrics patient clinical records, and writes reports on obstetrics room staff performance and services rendered.
 Maintains pre-set inventory standards for solutions, supplies, medicines and equipment, and keeps track of narcotics.
-Must be graduate of an accredited nursing program with current state licensure and at least 5 years of direct experience.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Must be graduate of an accredited nursing program with current state licensure.
 Typically reports to top management.
+Manages subordinate staff in the day-to-day performance of their jobs.
+True first level manager.
+Ensures that project/department milestones/goals are met and adhering to approved budgets.
+Has full authority for personnel actions.
+Extensive knowledge of department processes.
+Typically requires 5 years experience in the related area as an individual contributor.
+1 to 3 years supervisory experience may be required.
 View full job description